How values support every company & team

 Every company is made up of different departments and even if values have already been determined for the company, a team can once again refine the values and go into great detail.
 For example, for a software vendor, developers will have different values than the customer support or the sales team.
 Of course, the higher values are still valid, but sometimes the team feeling can improve again, if you add to the normal values of respect, trust and family dealing with each other special team values.
 For example, it may be that the developers expand these values for their team by the terms forward-looking & open source preferred or the sales team expands the values for their team by the words outgoing, eloquent and open.

 Values bring a point to the company and various teams with which they can identify.
 This brings benefits in motivation, productivity and employee retention, which directly affects the company’s external representation.
-Finding values is a communicative exercise that brings the employees closer together and ensures that colleagues get to know each other better.
+Finding values is a communicative exercise that brings the employees closer together.
+Furthermore ensures that colleagues get to know each other better.
 If values are lived by the employees, these are a good advertisement for what the company or team stands for.